Team & Governance

 Occupational Therapy Australia is governed by a Board of Directors elected by members and/or through the Nominations Committee.
 There can be up to ten Board Directors, which includes provision for external non-member and non-occupational therapists as directors.

-Divisional Councils are advisory groups of OTA members from across states and territories to bring voice to local and state-based issues affecting occupational therapists and communities.
+State and Territory Advisory Councils are advisory councils of OTA members from across states and territories to bring voice to local and state-based issues affecting occupational therapists and communities.

 Access the OTA 23/24 Annual Report here